 STEP 4 Twirl 5-6 small dark berries together.

 STEP 5 Slide in the little berry bunch under the wire of the larger berry.

 STEP 6 Pinch it all together to make sure everything stays put.

 Buy a handful of light pink candles and paint them in a dotty pattern referencing snow; consider using a small stamp, such as a cotton stick, as it is easier than painting with a brush.

 Cream or white coloured water-based non-toxic acrylic paint

 Small, round stamp (approximately 3-5mm in diameter)

-Instead of sourcing the materials yourself, consider purchasing FAY&MAMIE’s LYS kit.
+Instead of sourcing the materials yourself, consider purchasing FAY&MAMIE’s LYS paint candles kit.